Skip to content

 Is 5G home internet better than fiber?
 The answer depends on your unique needs and situation.

 If you’re in an urban area, in need of internet access and don’t depend on unlimited internet, then 5G might be for you.
+However, if you are concerned mostly about speed, reliability and coverage, traditional wired internet is a much better choice for your home.

-5G home internet is an exciting but ever-changing technology.
+5G home internet is an ever-changing technology.
 Cable and fiber’s pre-built infrastructure, wired connections, speed and bandwidth makes it a long-lasting and affordable solution that will provide an experience that is consistent for years to come.

 Get the best of 5G and fiber-powered connectivity with Astound